albertogasparin/react-magnetic-di/README.md

 A new take for dependency injection in React for your tests, storybooks and even experiments in production.

 - Close-to-zero performance overhead on dev/testing
-- Compiles to nothing on production (unless explicitly enabled)
+- **Zero** performance overhead on production (code gets stripped unless told otherwise)
 - Works with any kind of functions/classes (not only components) and in both class and functional components
-- Replaces dependencies anywhere deep in the React tree
+- Replaces dependencies at any depth of the React tree
 - Allows selective injection
-- Enforces separation of concerns
+- Enforces separation of concerns, keeps your component API clean
-- Just uses Context, it does not mess up with React internals
+- Just uses Context, it does not mess up with React internals or require

 ## Philosophy

 Dependency injection and component injection for testing purposes is not a new topic.
 Indeed, the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable.

-A common pattern to solve this problem is injecting those "dependencies" in the component via props or using mocking libraries at import/require level.
-However those approaches have some of downsides, like leaking internal implementation details, being quite fragile or introducing additional complexity when typing.
+A common pattern to solve this problem is injecting those "dependencies" via props or using mocking libraries at import/require level.
+Those approaches however have some of downsides, like leaking internal implementation details into the component's public API, being quite fragile or introducing additional typing complexity.

-`react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performance overhead while developing/testing (it's basically a function call and a map lookup) and it is fully removed by default on production builds.
+`react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performance overhead while developing/testing (it's basically a function call and a map lookup) and it is fully removed (by default) on production builds.

 ## Usage